jonnor/machinehearing/environmental-noise/dominant-sound.md

 ie overlapping by 1 second or more.
 Model emission with Poisson?

-Two variables: duration and .
+Two variables: duration and period between events.
 Can compute probabilities of co-occurence as a table.

 #### Small scale analysis